 Two years later, the idea for an English version of the game came about and a casting call led by Patrick Mealey and Rebecca Chiara Marano was announced.
 By the end of the audition period, the game had gained the interest of 605 excited voice actors.

-To help pay all these loveable and hard-working people who bring this project to life, a Kickstarter campaign is planned for the end of 2021.
+To help pay all these loveable and hard-working people who bring this project to life, a Kickstarter campaign is planned for March 2022.

 How did this whole thing come to be?

 Sometime in August of 2017, solo developer WatchDaToast made the very first mouse click of his new project.
 The game was supposed to feel as retro as possible – featuring only 16 colours, midi music, and just a handful of sound effects.